First things first. So, what is an Antibiotic?

 A Word From Fine Fettle

 Our natural food contains natural bacteria that are essential for the body.
 Therefore, consume food that is rich in fiber that can be easily digested and fermented by the bacteria present in the gut area of our body.
-Food that has good bacteria are called prebiotic food.
-Fermented food such as idli, dosa, dhokla, curd, cheese has healthy bacteria, also helps in replacing damaged bacteria in the gut region.
+Food that has good bacteria is called prebiotic food.
+Fermented food such as idli, dosa, dhokla, curd, and cheese has healthy bacteria and also helps in replacing damaged bacteria in the gut region.
 The immune system must be strengthened to remove or prevent toxins from entering our bodies.
 Therefore, it is essential to eat healthily and make conscious food choices.